Battle of Wareo: Allied

 Allied supplies were hauled from Lae in the Landing Craft, Vehicle, Personnel and Landing Craft Mechanised of the US 2nd Engineer Special Brigade, affectionately known as the "9th Division Navy".
 The capture of Dreger Harbour and Langemak Bay provided sheltered unloading areas, although they had not yet been developed into ports.
 This allowed the 2nd Engineer Special Brigade to make supply runs every second day.
 During October, its boats made 3,870 trips totalling 157513 mi, and carried 5,930 troops and 26573 LT of cargo.

 These were supplemented by less frequent trips by the much larger Landing Craft Tank and Landing Ships Tank of the VII Amphibious Force, which brought up tanks and artillery pieces.
 Their capacity was not as great as it could have been because, due to fear of Japanese air attacks, they had to quickly unload in the darkness.
 Some 800 men were employed by day and 800 by night unloading craft on the beaches.
 By 1 November, there were 12,000 rounds of 25 pounder ammunition in the Finschhafen area, and stocks were increasing at a rate of two LCM loads per day.
 After unloading at Finschhafen, supplies were moved overland to where they were needed by jeeps, and where the terrain prevented this, by hand.
 In this regard, some New Guinean labourers were employed, but a shortage of such personnel resulted in the Australians allocating some of their combat troops to this role.

 The wounded were taken to the aid posts and dressing stations in the field, and then to the 2/3rd Casualty Clearing Station, which arrived at Langemak Bay in October, or the 2/2nd Casualty Clearing Station, which opened at Heldsbach Plantation in November.
 Patients evacuated by sea on the small Australian Army hospital ship Stradbroke II, and later the improvised American Army hospital ship Norab.
 Air evacuation began when the airstrip at Finschhafen was opened in December.

 Large numbers of Australian and American troops began arriving in November to develop the base at Finschhafen.
-There were US Army engineers to develop the airbase, and US Navy Seabees to build a PT Boat at Dreger Harbour.
+There were US Army engineers to develop the airbase, and US Navy Seabees to build a PT Boat base at Dreger Harbour.
 The Finschhafen Base Sub Area, under the command of Lieutenant Colonel H. T. Allan, was formed in November to support Australian operations in the area.
 Its American counterpart, known as Base F, followed on 15 November.